 I am a Ph.D. student at the University of Texas at Austin.
-I began graduate school in 2014.
 I study agenda setting, political parties, Congress, think tanks, lobbying, and economic policy.
 In particular, I am interested in how legislatures process information and solve problems, and how capacity, ideology, and accountability impact decision-making.
-I am also the graduate student project manager with the Policy Agendas Project.
+I am also the graduate student project manager with the Policy Agendas Project and the host of the Policy Agendas Podcast.

 Before graduate school, I worked for five years in Washington, DC.
 From 2011-2014, I was Deputy Communications Director for Global Financial Integrity (GFI), a research and advocacy organization based in Washington, DC.
 GFI works to study and curtail illicit financial flows from developing countries.

 When not working, I spend my time cooking, hiking, and watching baseball.
-I blog about the New York Yankees at Baseball Prospectus and about fantasy baseball at The Dynasty Guru.
+I write about baseball at Baseball Prospectus and about fantasy baseball at The Dynasty Guru.
 I also host and produce a weekly baseball podcast on the New York Yankees.